-As you can see from the table above, your fleet size is the main factor in pushing up vehicle tracking costs as nearly all contracts are on a per vehicle basis, vis-a-vis the more vehicles you have the more you'll have to pay!
+As you can see from the table above, fleet size is the main factor in pushing up a fleet tracking system cost.
+Nearly all contracts are on a per vehicle basis.

-Entry level vehicle trackers are often plug-and-go options that can be bought off the shelf for around £80+ depending on the manufacturer.
+Entry level vehicle trackers are often plug-and-go options that you can buy off the shelf from around £80, depending on the manufacturer.